 WHAT IS BALANCE?

 Balance occurs when the center-of-mass and the center-of-rotation are in alignment.
 Any deviation from the balanced position and the object is unbalanced and unstable.
-Therefore, the balanced position for the hoof is when the center-of-area of the bottom of the hoof and the first joint of rotation are in alignment.
+Therefore, the balanced position for the hoof is when the center-of-area of the sole of the hoof that is in contact with the ground and the first joint of rotation are in alignment.
 The first joint of rotation is the coffin joint (a.k.a.
 Distal Interphalangeal Joint (DIP)).

 WHY DOES BALANCE MATTER?